abhirajadhikary06/global_disaster_network/README.md

 ## Contributing

-We welcome contributions to the Global Alert Network!
+We welcome contributions to the Global Disaster Network!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).